 If your 3D model has poles with six or more edges on a curved surface or in an area that could have better topology, there are several easy ways to change the geometry to meet the specification.
 These changes won’t affect the overall shape of the geometry, but will avoid any possible problems with poles.

-If your topology has poles on a surface that is not a round cap, you can usually find another way to route the edges.
+If your topology has poles on a surface, you can usually find ways to re-route the edges to have better edge flow.
 Sometimes this will require more edges, but that’s okay.
 If a guarantee of no artifacts from poles means the poly count is a little higher, customers don’t mind.
 They also like to be able to select a series or “loop” of edges with tools within their 3D software.

 Six-sided pole on a surface